 - Round Roast- leaner meat than the other two options, cooks up fork tender, but still good for slicing (look for Eye Round or Bottom Round)

-- Brisket- fattier cut of meat, gets very tender when cooked slow, can be sliced or chopped
+- Beef Brisket- fattier cut of meat, gets very tender when cooked slow, can be sliced or chopped

 We ate Eye Round roast growing up because my dad likes roast sandwiches.
 The slices were perfect for that!
 Out of habit, I usually cook a round roast for my family too.
 But these instructions will work for any of the three roasts listed above.
-Easily shreddable chuck roast is great if you’re thinking of turning your leftovers into a stew.
+Easily shreddable chuck roast is great if you’re thinking of turning your leftovers into homemade beef stew.

 - 3lb beef roast (see types of roast above)

 - baby red potatoes